Your questions, answered.

 Please note that Tuition Fees, University incidental fees and the Rotman ancillary fees are set annually and are subject to change.

 Students with employment offers from an accounting firm before or after starting the Graduate Diploma in Professional Accounting should inquire with their employer about potential tuition subsidies.
 Some accounting firms will reimburse their employees a portion of the tuition of an accredited Graduate Diploma program.
-The G.Dip.P.A. at Rotman provides the equivalent training for four CPA PEP modules: Core 1, Core 2, Assurance and Tax.
+The G.Dip.P.A. at Rotman provides the equivalent training for four CPA PEP modules: Core 1, Core 2, Audit & Assurance Elective and Tax Elective.

 6. What is the program duration and class structure?